aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 ## Deployment Steps
 1. Identify the AWS Organization identifer (format r-XXXXXX) from the AWS Organization console of the management account.
-This is an input parameter to the CloudFormation script "lz-organization.json".
+This is an input parameter to the CloudFormation script "lz-organization-setup.yaml".
-2. Create the required Organization Units (OU) - Infrastructure, Workloads, Production, NonProduction, Forensic.
+2. Create the required Organization Units (OU) - Infrastructure, Workloads, Production, NonProduction, Forensic, KMS-CMK Keys for CloudWatch Log Groups, Control Tower Backup and required IAM roles for Backup and SSM and AWS Organization Trusted Access for selected services (GuardDuty, Security Hub, Inspector, Detective, Firewall Manager, IAM Access Analyzer, IAM, CloudFormation, Backup)
     - Deployment Region: Malaysia ap-southeast-5
-    - CloudFormation script: "lz-organization.json"
+    - CloudFormation script: "lz-organization-setup.yaml"
-    - StackName: "lz-organization"
+    - StackName: "lz-organization-setup"
     - Parameters: Set the OrganizationRootId parameter to the AWS Organization Root OU.
-3. Create required KMS-CMK keys for CloudWatch Log Groups, Control Tower Backup and required IAM roles for Backup and SSM.
-Exception: Control Tower Backup feature requires KMS-CMK to be multi-region for management across multi-account and governed regions in a central backup vault.
-    - Deployment Region: Malaysia ap-southeast-5
-    - CloudFormation script: "lz-organization-kms-iam.json"
-    - StackName: "lz-organization-kms-iam"
-    - Parameters: Set the KeyAdministratorArn parameter to the permitted IAM Admin Role.
+                  Set the KeyAdministratorArn parameter to the permitted IAM Admin Role
-    - For the Control Tower Backup key, ensure to create a new replica key in us-east-1 and any other additional governed region.
+3. For the Control Tower Backup key, ensure to create a new replica key in us-east-1 and any other additional governed region.
 Go to KMS console, select the "control-tower-backup-key", go to "Regionality" and "Create new replica keys" for us-east-1.
 4. Enable AWS Organization Central Root Management.
 Go to AWS Organization console, select "Centralize root access for member accounts" under IAM.
     - Capabilities to enable 1) Root credentials management, and 2) Privileged root actions in member accounts.
     - Delegate administrator account to "Shared Services" account.

-5. Enable AWS Organization Trusted Access for selected services (GuardDuty, Security Hub, Inspector, Detective, Firewall Manager, IAM Access Analyzer, IAM, CloudFormation, Backup).
-    - Deployment Region: Malaysia ap-southeast-5
-    - CloudFormation script: "lz-organization-service-access.yaml"
-    - StackName: "lz-organization-service-access"

-6. Enable Control Tower in management account in Malaysia region.
+5. Enable Control Tower in management account in Malaysia region.
 Follow these instructions from [AWS Control Tower quick start guide](https://docs.aws.amazon.com/controltower/latest/userguide/quick-start.html)
     - Additional region for governance (for global services such as IAM, CloudFront, Route53): us-east-1
     - Foundational OU: Security
     - Additional OU: Opt out of creating OU